 and their sins and their lawless deeds I will remember no more.”

 Not remembering is equivalent to forgiveness.
-Forgiveness of sins is prerequisite to participate in personal relationship to and fellowship with God.
+Forgiveness of sins is a prerequisite to participate in personal relationship to and fellowship with God.
 The words in this phrase are repeated in Hebrews 10:17.
 It is clear from chapters 9 and 10 that Jesus’ sacrifice for sin fulfilled this promise (He 9:15).

-The capstone of the New Covenant is forgiveness.
+The capstone of the new covenant is forgiveness.

-The New Covenant removed the barrier between an absolutely holy God and sinful men.
-Although the New Covenant was specifically given to the nation Israel, it is apparent that the salvation benefits listed in verses 10-12 belong to the regenerate of the present age (Lu 22:20; 1 Co 11:25; 2 Co 3:6).
-The New Covenant was God’s vehicle for delivering the blessings of the Abrahamic Covenant to Gentiles as well as Jews.
-The covenantal nation Israel and the church remain distinct except for the blessings of the New Covenant.
+The new covenant removed the barrier between an absolutely holy God and sinful men.
+Although the new covenant was specifically given to the nation Israel, it is apparent that the salvation benefits listed in verses 10–12 belong to the regenerate of the present age (Lu 22:20; 1 Co 11:25; 2 Co 3:6).
+The new covenant was God’s vehicle for delivering the blessings of the Abrahamic Covenant to Gentiles as well as Jews.
+The covenantal nation Israel and the church remain distinct except for the blessings of the new covenant.